QED corrections to the big-bang nucleosynthesis reaction rates: Conclusion

 \section{Conclusion}

 Radiative corrections from pair production have a relative size set by the prefactor $\alpha_{\rm FS}/\pi$.
 In the limit of the energy release being much larger than $2m_e$, the pair-production radiative correction is completely fixed by the photon emission cross section.
 In reality, this limit does not hold for most of the reactions, and we model the corresponding nuclear EM transition vertex by the simplest electric dipole form.
 Most of the photon producing reaction rates are indeed dominated by electric dipole transitions, and are easily corrected by a universal function.
 Synthesis of deuterium is a notable exception, where at lowest energies the reaction is dominated by a magnetic transition.
+The reaction $p+{\rm D} \to {}^3{\rm He} + \gamma$ is also partially determined by the magnetic dipole transition at BBN energies, but we ignored this complication as detailed in section~\ref{SecOther}, because the relative difference between corrections to magnetic and electric transitions becomes less important as $Q$ is taken to be much larger than $2m_e$.
 In the limit of zero recoil, we give complete analytic expressions for the pair-production corrections induced by $E1$ and $M1$ nuclear transitions, and correct some mistakes (or typos) in the original reference \cite{Kroll1955}.
 Finally, the Uehling-Serber potential creates a finite correction to the Gamow penetration factor, and it needs to be taken into account if the nuclear rates involve extrapolation in energy.

 Having evaluated the radiative corrections to nuclear rates, we determine the resulting change in the BBN predictions.
-The radiative-correction-induced shifts to freeze-out abundances are small, below a percent level, and are summarized in Table II.
-Nevertheless, expected progress in CMB physics, observations of deuterium, nuclear physics measurements of the relevant rates, as well as in {\em ab-initio} calculations of nuclear reactions, may make even sub-\% shifts relevant in the future.
-The abundance of $^4{\rm He}$ is very insensitive to the change in nuclear rates, and thus the impact of radiative corrections on helium abundance is totally negligible.
+The radiative-correction-induced shifts to freeze-out abundances are small, below the percent level, and are summarized in Table II.
+Nevertheless, expected progress in CMB physics, observations of deuterium, nuclear physics measurements of the relevant rates, as well as in {\em ab-initio} calculations of nuclear reactions, may make even sub-percent shifts relevant in the future.
+The abundance of $^4{\rm He}$ is very insensitive to the change in nuclear rates, and thus the impact of radiative corrections on helium abundance is negligible.